bobson/EmbedChallenge/README.md

 ## How To

+You have to install live server extension on VSCode to be able to run the app.
-Clone or download the repo to local machine, and open index.html in the broser.
-I'm usig live server extension on VScode for development purposes
+Clone or download the repo to local machine, and open it with VSCode text editor and run live server extension.

 ## Author